ALACRITY: Treatment Development and Deployment Model

 Antidepressant nonadherence remains a significant challenge to effective depression treatment offered to older adults in primary care settings.
 The Treatment Initiation and Participation program, TIP is a brief psychosocial intervention to improve adherence to pharmacotherapy.
 The intervention was designed to address the individual level barriers to care that are associated with medication nonadherence and treatment drop out such as stigma, worries about medication side effects, and difficulty developing an adherence strategy.
 To learn more about TIP, please call Dr. Sirey at 914-997-4333.

-Trio for Successful Aging (Trio)
+Trio for Successful Aging (Trio for short)

 This program extends the SMART-MH model to other aging service sites.
 It brings together mental health and medical expertise in an integrated program for community older adults delivered in senior centers that can provide social and aging support services.
 A fundamental tenet of this program is that effective treatment of the mental health needs of older adults also requires us to understand and address their physical and social health needs, which often trigger and perpetuate mental health problems in later life.
 For more information on the TRIO program, please call Dr. Sirey at 212-821-0759 or 914-997-4333.